Welcome & about this page

 Contributions to CALL applications

-The projects are presented in chronological order.
+The projects are presented in reverse chronological order.

-Curriculum vitae
+Curriculum Vitae

 My initial training was in Germanic languages and literature (Master of Arts at KU Leuven, 2004; reading English and German; thesis on Robertson Davies's The Cunning Man), literary theory (Master of Arts at KU Leuven, Ghent University, Vrije Universiteit Brussel, University of Antwerp, 2005; with a research stay at the University of Toronto and a thesis on postcolonial realism in Rohinton Mistry's fiction), and language teaching (teacher certificate degree at KU Leuven, 2006).
 In 2014 I obtained a Ph.D. in applied linguistics at KU Leuven with a dissertation on the effectiveness of feedback in game-based language learning.
 I also got a post-graduate degree in human-computer interaction design (KU Leuven, 2013).
-My technical skills (programming, statistical analysis and data science) are largely self-taught (with support from course books and MOOCs) and developed on the job as well as in hobby projects.
+My technical skills (programming, statistical analysis and data science) are largely self-taught (with support from course books and MOOCs) and developed on the job as well as in personal projects.

 I started my career as a teacher of foreign languages in secondary education (2005) and as a scientific collaborator and teaching assistant between 2005 and 2009 at the University of Antwerp (language institute Linguapolis and Institute for Education and Information Sciences, now Department of Training and Education Sciences within the faculty of Social Sciences).
 Since 2009, I have been employed in the interdisciplinary research group ITEC at the vibrant Kulak campus of the KU Leuven, first as a Ph.D. student and scientific collaborator, and since 2014 as research manager.
 Our team is devoted to impactful digital innovation in education and beyond, and is affiliated with the strategic research institute imec, the world-leading R&D and innovation hub in nanoelectronics and digital technology.